Vanessa Bell: Personal life

-After the deaths of her mother in 1895 and her father in 1904, Vanessa sold 22 Hyde Park Gate and moved to Bloomsbury with Virginia and brothers Thoby and Adrian, where they met and began socialising with the artists, writers and intellectuals who would come to form the Bloomsbury Group.
-The Bloomsbury Group's first Thursday evening meetings began at Bell's house in Gordon Square.
-Attendees included: Lytton Strachey, Desmond MacCarthy and, later on, Maynard Keynes, Leonard Woolf, Roger Fry, and Duncan Grant.
+After the deaths of her mother in 1895 and her father in 1904, Vanessa sold 22 Hyde Park Gate and moved to Gordon Square in Bloomsbury with her sister Virginia and brothers Thoby and Adrian.
+Thoby began inviting his Cambridge friends to 'at-homes' on Thursday evenings.
+These social gatherings at Vanessa's home on Gordon Square led to the formation of the Bloomsbury Group, which included: Lytton Strachey, Desmond MacCarthy, Maynard Keynes, Leonard Woolf, Roger Fry, and Duncan Grant.

 In 1907, Vanessa married Clive Bell.
 They had two sons, Julian (who died in 1937 during the Spanish Civil War at the age of 29) and Quentin.
 The couple had an open marriage, both taking lovers throughout their lives.
-Bell had affairs with art critic Roger Fry and with the painter Duncan Grant, with whom she had a daughter, Angelica in 1918, whom Clive Bell raised as his own child.
+Vanessa Bell had intimate relationships with art critic Roger Fry and with the painter Duncan Grant, with whom she had a daughter, Angelica in 1918, whom Clive Bell raised as his own child.

 Vanessa, Clive, Duncan Grant, and Duncan's lover David Garnett moved to the Sussex countryside shortly before the outbreak of the First World War, and settled at Charleston Farmhouse near Firle, East Sussex.
-John Maynard Keynes was also a close friend and frequent member of the household, until his relationship with Lydia Lopokova, whom Bell disliked.
+John Maynard Keynes was also a close friend and frequent member of the household, until his marriage to Lydia Lopokova, whom Bell disliked.

 At Charleston, Bell and Grant painted and worked on commissions for the Omega Workshops, established by Roger Fry.
 Her first solo exhibition was at the Omega Workshops in 1916.

-On 7 April 1961, Bell died from a brief illness at Charleston, Firle and was buried in the Firle Parish Churchyard.
+On 7 April 1961, Vanessa Bell died at Charleston after a brief illness, and was buried in the nearby churchyard of St Peter's Church, Firle.
 When Duncan Grant died in 1978, he was buried next to her.